top of page

 • Team and individual coaching helped the team design and embed a bespoke EQ approach that worked for them in their environment.

-• The team openly spoke about the leadership style they needed as a collective and worked with the Leader on ways to support him to change his style.
+• The team openly spoke about the leadership style they needed as a collective and worked with him on ways to support a change in style.

 • For more...